zokahn/rh-osp-testlab/docs/README.md

 Deploy with director in a front to back howto, or at least a 'how i did it'.
 This document describes the deployment of a fully virtualized Red Hat OpenStack Platform.
 The director, controller(s) and compute(s) all run as virtual machines on a single host.
 This host needs to be bare-metal, it only needs one nic and one external IP.
 This can be a rented host at Hetzner.
 It needs at least 64GB of ram, more is better.

-The virt-host does not need to be RHEL.
-With Hetzner it makes sense to run the robot driven installation of CentOS.
+The virt-host does not need to be RHEL, same is possible with CentOS.

-### Gitlab origin project, synced to github
-Create a branche to help with this project.
-Name it with something sensible.
-This project is being worked on, via Red Hat consulting gitlab, then pushed to Github to have more people access it.
-So Red Hatters, find it on my account on https://gitlab.consulting.redhat.com/
+Update jul 2020: Updated to use RHEL8, OpenStack 16.

 # Table of Contents
 1. [Prerequisites](#prereq)